Print full article

 Haemoglobinopathy (Hb) evaluation.
 This test measures the type and relative amounts of haemoglobins present in the red blood cells.
 Haemoglobin A, composed of both alpha and beta globin, is the major normal type of haemoglobin found in adults.
 A greater percentage of HbA2 and/or HbF is usually seen in beta thalassaemia trait.
 HbH may be seen in alpha thalassaemia, but only when at least two of the four alpha genes are deleted or mutated.

 DNA analysis.
 In many cases DNA analysis is not required because the diagnosis can be made from the results of the above tests.
 DNA analysis is most commonly used in families affected by alpha-thalassaemia.
-This test is used to investigate deletions and mutations in the alpha and beta globin producing genes.
+This test is used to investigate deletions and mutations in the alpha and less commonly the beta globin producing genes.
 Family studies can be done to evaluate carrier status and the types of mutations present in other family members.
 DNA testing is an important tool in establishing an accurate diagnosis of thalassaemia.
 In particular in alpha thalassaemia it is important to know if a person with alpha thalassaemia trait has two mutated genes on one chromosome or one on each chromosome.
 DNA analysis is also the only reliable way of diagnosing carriers who have only one of four alpha genes deleted or mutated and who have normal haemoglobin and red cells in the basic blood tests.